bbcawodu/careadvisors-backend/docs/API_Version_2/Providers_Plan_Network_API/Plans_Backend_API.md

 In response, a JSON document will be displayed with the following format:
 ```
 {
     "Status": {
             "Error Code": Integer,
             "Version": 2.0,
             "Errors": Array,
             "Warnings": Array,
            },
     "Data": Dictionary Object or "Deleted",
 }
 ```

-- Creating a HealthcarePlan database entry.
+- Create a HealthcarePlan database row.
-    - To create a HealthcarePlan database entry, the value for "Database Action" in the JSON Body must equal "Plan Addition".
+    - To create a row in the HealthcarePlan table, the value for "db_action" in the JSON Body must equal "create".

-    - All other fields except "Database ID" must be filled.
+        - Keys that can be omitted:
+            - "medical_deductible_individual_standard"
+            - "medical_out_of_pocket_max_individual_standard"
+            - "primary_care_physician_standard_cost"
+            - "specialist_standard_cost"
+            - "emergency_room_standard_cost"
+            - "inpatient_facility_standard_cost"
+            - "generic_drugs_standard_cost"
+            - "preferred_brand_drugs_standard_cost"
+            - "non_preferred_brand_drugs_standard_cost"
+            - "specialty_drugs_standard_cost"
+            - "medical_deductible_family_standard"
+            - "medical_out_of_pocket_max_family_standard"
+            - "county"

+        - Keys that can be empty strings:
+            - None

+        - Keys that can be Null
+            - "medical_deductible_individual_standard"
+            - "medical_out_of_pocket_max_individual_standard"
+            - "primary_care_physician_standard_cost"
+            - "specialist_standard_cost"
+            - "emergency_room_standard_cost"
+            - "inpatient_facility_standard_cost"
+            - "generic_drugs_standard_cost"
+            - "preferred_brand_drugs_standard_cost"
+            - "non_preferred_brand_drugs_standard_cost"
+            - "specialty_drugs_standard_cost"
+            - "medical_deductible_family_standard"
+            - "medical_out_of_pocket_max_family_standard"
+            - "county"

+        - Keys that WILL NOT be read
+            - "id"

+    - If there are no errors in the JSON Body document:
         - The response JSON document will have a dictionary object as the value for the "Data" key.
-        - It contains the key "Database ID", the value for which is the database id of the created entry
+            - It contains the key "row", the value for which is an object with the fields of the created row.

-- Updating a HealthcarePlan database entry.
+- Update a HealthcarePlan database row.
-    - To update a HealthcarePlan database entry, the value for "Database Action" in the JSON Body must equal "Plan Modification".
+    - To update a row in the HealthcarePlan table, the value for "db_action" in the JSON Body must equal "update".
-    - All other fields must be filled.
-    - All key value pairs in the JSON Body correspond to updated fields of the entry for specified "Database ID"
+    - All key value pairs in the JSON Body document correspond to updated fields for specified "id"
+    - Note: at least one key other than "id" and "db_action" must be present

+        - Keys that can be omitted:
+            - all except "id" and "db_action"

+        - Keys that can be empty strings:
+            - None

+        - Keys that can be Null
+            - - "medical_deductible_individual_standard"
+            - "medical_out_of_pocket_max_individual_standard"
+            - "primary_care_physician_standard_cost"
+            - "specialist_standard_cost"
+            - "emergency_room_standard_cost"
+            - "inpatient_facility_standard_cost"
+            - "generic_drugs_standard_cost"
+            - "preferred_brand_drugs_standard_cost"
+            - "non_preferred_brand_drugs_standard_cost"
+            - "specialty_drugs_standard_cost"
+            - "medical_deductible_family_standard"
+            - "medical_out_of_pocket_max_family_standard"
+            - "county"

+    - If there are no errors in the JSON Body document:
+        - The response JSON document will have a dictionary object as the value for the "Data" key.
+            - It contains the key "row", the value for which is an object with the fields of the updated row.

-- Deleting a HealthcarePlan database entry.
+- Delete a HealthcarePlan database row.
-    - To delete a HealthcarePlan database entry, the value for "Database Action" in the JSON Body must equal "Plan Deletion".
+    - To delete a row in the HealthcarePlan table, the value for "db_action" in the JSON Body must equal "delete".

-    - The only other field should be "Database ID".
+        - Keys that can be omitted:
+            - all except "id" and "db_action"

+    - If there are no errors in the JSON Body document:
-    - The response JSON document will have a "Deleted" as the value for the "Data" key.
+        - The response JSON document will have a dictionary object as the value for the "Data" key.
+            - It contains the key "row", the value for which is "Deleted".

 - If there are errors in the JSON Body document:
     - "Error Code" will be 1.